altocodenl/tagaway/readme.md

          - Starting state: area from dropdown & button for files & button for folder upload.
          - Uploading state: button for starting new upload and button for starting tagging state.
          - Tagging state: input with button to add tags, also dropdown to select existing tags to add to current upload.
-- Share & manage
-   - * Delete tag.
-   - * Rename tag.
-   - * Share/unshare with email: signup, login, or go straight if there's a session.
-   - * Mark tags shared.
-   - * Mark tags shared with me.
-   - * If two shared tags from different users have the same name, put "@username".
-   - * Authorization to see or ignore share.

 ### Alpha version (DONE)